jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure/Get Resource Configuration.md

 ## Azure Application Gateway

 ### Introduction
-The configuration of the Azure virtual network distributed router relies solely on the corresponding Azure API of the virtual network.
-The Azure API provides detailed information regarding the configuration of the virtual network, including its connectivity, security, etc.
+The configuration of the Azure application gateway relies solely on the corresponding Azure API of the azure application gateway.
+The Azure API provides detailed information regarding the configuration of the application gateway, including its connectivity, configuration, etc.

 ### Content
 Below are the Azure APIs used to generate this configuration.